todkaiser/earthquake-api/DESIGNDOC.md

 This response provides more meaningful information.
 The `meta` object reminds me what grouping I'm using, there is a count of grouped regions as well as the order.
 The `limit` param takes over for `count`.
 Basically, the query param filters are contained within the meta.
 Additionally, the actual data of the grouped earthquake regions will be under the `data` object, as well as serialized aspects of the model providing more useful information about the region in question.

+#### Using a microframework

+I used Rails (rails-api) to build this web service because I know it well and I feel very productive prototyping anything in it.
+It's the first tool I reach for.
+With that said, it may be overkill as a solution.
+An alternative could have used a microframework like Sinatra.

 ---

 ## Why did you choose the region definition you did?
 What other definitions did you consider and what are the pros/cons of each approach?

+#### timezone

 Timezone is a less meaningful definition with regard to determining the most dangerous earthquake regions.
 It isn't intuitive in visualizing a distinct geographical region.
 While we may be familiar with the geography of the region within our timezone, we need to bear in mind that timezone includes _both_ hemispheres.
 That's a huge surface area and isn't specific.
 It's simply not intuitive when identifying a region.

+#### tsunami

 At first I thought maybe tsunami might work.
 The effects can certainly be catastrophic, so they definitely qualify as a danger.
 If there is a tsunami warning then we know that an earthquake triggered close to a coast.
 But, there is a lot of coastal area in the world.
 Again, not specific enough.

+#### world & state
 I eventually went with two region type definitions: __world__ and __state__.

 With world, clustering is by country.
 This is more meaningful because we can see if a certain country has suffered the most from total magnitude.
 While there is huge variance between the geographic size of countries - the larger ones like Russia, US, and China losing specificity - it is still informative because is brings a distinct place in mind.